ZIB-IOL/Benchmarks_for_FrankWolfe_and_Boscia/README.md

 [Benchmarks_for_FrankWolfe_and_Boscia](https://github.com/ZIB-IOL/Benchmarks_for_FrankWolfe_and_Boscia) is a repository used to benchmark the [FrankWolfe.jl](https://github.com/ZIB-IOL/FrankWolfe.jl) and [Boscia.jl](https://github.com/ZIB-IOL/Boscia.jl) packages on select instances.

 ## Overview
 The main way to benchmark either package is via [Weights & Biases (wandb)](https://wandb.ai/site/).
 To do this, a sweep needs to be configured and the necessary parameters need to be specified.
 The list of parameters is the same for both packages, but valid input may differ, e.g. problems which to benchmark.
 The table below gives an overview of which parameter inputs are allowed for the respective packages.
-An explanation for the `build_args` and `kwargs` paramters can be found under [Build and Keyword arguments](#build-arguments)
+An explanation for the `build_args` and `kwargs` paramters can be found under [Build and Keyword arguments](#build-arguments).
 | Parameter | FrankWolfe | Boscia |
 | --------- | ---------- | ------ |
 | package   | `FrankWolfe` | `Boscia` |